Txissme/HogWarp_mods/Linux_Install.md

 ## Install HogWarp
-To get the file, we need to download docker image.
+To get server files, we need to download docker image.

 Open Terminal and type: